pikvm/pikvm/docs/first_steps.md

     You will need to configure your router to disable channels 12-14 or disable Auto scan mode so it will connect.

     Save, unmount and follow the next step.

+    !!! warning
+        `pikvm.txt` will be removed once its been used.
+You will need to recreate it again if you did not provide the correct info

 **Power up the device.**